Wednesday, 13 November 2024

 The ACTING SPEAKER (Alison Marchant): Order!
 I am just ruling on the point of order, if I can have the time to do that.
 If you can bring it back to the bill at hand, that would be helpful.

 John PESUTTO: The Docklands Act 1991 is the basis on which I am addressing the future of Docklands, and I would argue that the Docklands Act is relevant to Docklands.
 That being the case, I would say that the housing issues that I am talking about are directly relevant to the residents and families and businesses that are situated in Docklands governed by the act which is amended by this Statute Law Repeals Bill.
 Docklands is a good example, as I have said, of this.
 We have got apartments and units that are too expensive to build in Victoria for young families and young Victorians, and Docklands exemplifies that.
 The proportion of young people and young families who live in Docklands is very low by comparison.
 When we are developing planning policies, we need to have in mind that the state government’s responsibilities include a range of things, not least of which is that it needs to manage our finances well enough so that there is capacity to invest in the infrastructure that will support the livability and neighbourhood character of these places.

-So we need to have a state government that meets its responsibilities so that it does not have to impose punitive taxes to the point where developers of multistorey apartments can only deliver them for people who can afford to buy two-bedroom, three-bedroom and above apartments at a price point of at least $1.2 million.
+We need to have a state government that meets its responsibilities so that it does not have to impose punitive taxes to the point where developers of multistorey apartments can only deliver them for people who can afford to buy two-bedroom, three-bedroom and above apartments at a price point of at least $1.2 million.
 If you are looking at apartments in the inner and middle-ring suburbs of Melbourne – and I would include Docklands as an inner suburb – that are pricing two- and three-bedroom apartments and those larger than that at $1.2 million and higher, then you are not answering the challenge of housing affordability for young Victorians and young Victorian families, and that is the problem here.
 We have got a government that has left Victoria broke, so whether we are seeing houses built and units built in Docklands or anywhere else in Victoria, it is too expensive to build those homes.
 We have a government that is not only not doing anything to reduce the costs of building apartments in Docklands and everywhere else but actually not supporting that with the infrastructure that is needed.

 We saw in the first tranche of announcements that were part of that media blitz on 20-storey towers and potentially 50-storey towers in transport hubs there was no effort by the Premier to address taxation and the costs of construction and certainly no effort by the Premier to address the problems that continue today with CFMEU coverage over large-scale apartment construction and design.
-We know the CFMEU is driving up costs in this state, and we see the corruption that we have campaigned on repeatedly over the last year and a half going completely unaddressed by this government and by this Premier, who is too weak to act and too unprincipled to act because this government is corrupt – I say corrupt.
+We know the CFMEU is driving up costs in this state, and we see the corruption that we have campaigned on repeatedly over the last year and a half going completely unaddressed by this government and by this Premier, who is too weak to act and too unprincipled to act, because this government is corrupt – I say corrupt.

 Colin Brooks: On a point of order, Acting Speaker, the Leader of the Opposition has again strayed a long way from the bill.